PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 ```

 It must:
-- Retrieve the artist in db
+- Retrieve the artist from the database
 - Modify artist attributes that are not invalid and are different from the recovered artist
-- save the changes in db and return the modified artist.
+- Save the changes in the db and return the modified artist

 ### D for Delete